 Guest Post By: Lisa Appelo

 I usually love Christmastime.
-I love the smell of a Douglas fir in the living room and holiday music on the radio.
+The smell of a Douglas fir in the living room and holiday music on the radio are wonderful.
 I love all the baking and cooking of Christmas and shopping for that one present that I know will bring a wide grin to my child.

 What do you do when the holidays hurt?
 When someone you love is missing at the table or life has taken a sudden painful turn?
-While every family will deal with difficulty a bit differently, here are five things we did to help us through that hard Christmas.
+While every family will deal with difficulty a bit differently, here are three things we did to help us through that hard, sad Christmas.